yambo-code/yambopy/docs/source/tutorial.rst

    :height: 200px
    :width: 320 px

+As you can see, the spectra is still changing with the vaccum spacing, you should increase the vacuum until convergence.
+For that you can add larger values to the ``layer_separations`` list and run the calculations and analysis again.

 3. Excitonic wavefunctions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example we show how to use the ``yambopy`` to plot the excitonic wavefunctions that result from a BSE calculation.
+The script we will use this time is: ``bse_bn.py``.
-Be aware the parameters of the calculation are not high enough to obtain a converged calculation.
-To run the calculation do:
+Be aware the parameters specified for the calculation are not high enough to obtain a converged result.
+To run the BSE calculation do:

 .. code-block:: bash